tonywu6/mdbookkit/docs/src/rustdoc-link/caching.md

 # You can also point to an arbitrary directory in target/
 ```

-Now, when `mdbook` rebuilds your book during `build` or `serve`, if your edit does not
+Now, when `mdbook` rebuilds your book during `build` or `serve`, the preprocessor reuses
+the previous resolution and **skips rust-analyzer entirely if** your edit does not
 involve changes in the set of Rust items to be linked, that is, no new items unseen in
-the previous build, then the preprocessor reuses the previous resolution and **skips
-rust-analyzer entirely**.
+the previous build.

 > [!IMPORTANT]
 >